MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/file-attachment.md

 ---
-title: Search within file attachment content
+title: Search within knowledge article attachment content
 description: Learn how to configure your Power Pages site to search within file attachment content.
-author: sandhangitmsft
+author: nageshbhat-msft

 ms.topic: conceptual
 ms.custom:
 ms.date: 1/23/2023
 ms.subservice:
-ms.author: sandhan
+ms.author: nabha
 ms.reviewer: kkendrick
 contributors:
     - nickdoelman
     - sandhangitmsft
+    - nageshbhat-msft
 ---

-# Search within file attachment content
+# Search within knowledge article attachment content

-You can use the notes attachment to include downloadable files in knowledge base articles.
+You can use the knowledge article attachment to include downloadable files in knowledge base articles.
 You can also use web files to create an FAQ page with downloadable content.

+> [!IMPORTANT]
+> Only the files that are attached to knowledge articles can be searched.
+The files that are attached to web files are not searchable.

 You can configure your Power Pages site to allow users to search within the attachment content of  knowledge base articles.
 This helps users to find the information that they're looking for.

-In knowledge base articles, any notes attachment with the defined prefix is indexed.
-In web files, the latest notes attachment is indexed.
+In knowledge base articles, any attachment with the defined prefix is indexed.
+In web files, the latest attachment is indexed.

-To index the attachments, you must create the following site settings and set their value to **True**:
+To index the knowledge article attachments, you must create the following site settings and set their value to **True**:

 |Site setting|Description|
 |------------|-----------|